jhuix/showdowns/public/showdowns-features.md

 ```
 Analogous to fenced code blocks, an arbitrary number of colons or exclamation marks greater or equal three could be used as long as the closing line is longer than the opening line.
 That way, you can even nest blocks (think divs) by using successively fewer colons for each containing block.

-When the name string in the container directive syntax is `container` (also defaults to container when empty string), `row`, or `col`, it is called container syntax, and other strings are called admonitions syntax.
+When the name string in the container directive syntax is `container` (also defaults to container when empty string), `row`, or `col`, it is called container syntax; `details` string is called details-summary syntax; other strings are called admonitions syntax.

-The container syntax, for example:
+- The container syntax, for example:

 ```
 :::::